-The New Birth of Freedom Council is encouraging all Cub Scout Packs, Scouts BSA Troops, Venturing Crews, Sea Scout Ships, Explorer Posts, and STEM Labs to participate in this year’s Scouting for Food and Shelter Drive.
-This is the single largest service project conducted by our Council.
+Thank you to all of the Cub Scout Packs, Scouts BSA Troops, Venturing Crews, Sea Scout Ships, Explorer Posts, and STEM Labs that participated in the 2020 Scouting for Food and Shelter Drive!

 This event will take place over the first two Saturdays in November.
-On November 7, units should go around their local communities placing door hangers to notify the community that we are conducting a local food and shelter drive.
-Then on November 14, units should go around to the same communities that they hung their door hangers in and pick up the food and shelter items and deliver them to a local shelter or food bank of their choice.
+On the first Saturday, units should go around their local communities placing door hangers to notify the community that we are conducting a local food and shelter drive.
+Then on the second Saturday, units should go around to the same communities that they hung their door hangers in and pick up the food and shelter items and deliver them to a local shelter or food bank of their choice.

 How do I order door hangers?

 All door hanger orders must be submitted using this link by the end of September.
 We will be placing the order with the printer in early October and cannot guarantee that we will have enough door hangers for your unit if we do not have your order in September.

 Do I need to use door hangers to participate?

 No, you don’t.
 However, we do still recommend that you sign up using the EmailMeForm by the end of September to make sure we don’t have multiple units requesting donations in the same area.